jss367/jss367.github.io/_posts/2022-02-06-fastai-notes-and-thoughts.md

 #### Inheriting from Outer Context

 There's a lot of inheriting from outer context in FastAI.
 This works well for a Jupyter Notebook environment, but makes it harder to use it in production.

-#### Versioning

-The transition from FastAI 1 to FastAI 2 has been difficult.
-A lot of previous methods no longer work and now the forum is much less helpful.
-Solutions point to broken links all the time.

 ## Conclusion